Photo: Ken Willard (40) with UNC's 1964 starting offense

 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime.” ---Mark Twain, Innocents Abroad/Roughing It

 The two late coaches scheduled the meeting as the back end of a home-and-home series, with the 1962 and 1963 contests played at Spartan Stadium.
-North Carolina's all-white roster had faced an integrated team by 1964, but the Spartans' road trip marked the first time a fully integrated football lineup played on Dixie turf at the height of the Civil Rights movement.
+The Spartans' road trip marked the first time a school known for fully integrated football rosters played in a former Confederate state at the height of the Civil Rights movement.

-Michigan State's Underground Railroad players that Daugherty recruited from the segregated South initially viewed the North Carolina game with trepidation.
+Some 1964 players on Michigan State's Underground Railroad, which featured 20 black athletes with many recruited from the segregated South, initially viewed the North Carolina game with trepidation.
 They had chilling memories of Jim Crow laws and second-class citizenship.
 Two Spartans from neighboring South Carolina, Jim Summers and the late George Webster, told their parents to stay home.

 “I didn’t want my parents to be subjected to the kind of humiliation that they might encounter,” said Summers, adding Webster felt the same.
 “We knew the only blacks in the stadium would be the ones working.”

-But Webster, a College Football Hall of Fame rover/linebacker from Anderson, S.C., and Summers, a two-year starting cornerback from Orangeburg, S.C., and their black and white teammates alike learned some parts of the South accepted change sooner than others.
+But Webster, a College Football Hall of Fame rover/linebacker from Anderson, S.C., and Summers, a two-year starting cornerback from Orangeburg, S.C., learned along with their teammates some parts of the South accepted change sooner than others.
 North Carolina won 21-15 on a day without incident on and off the field.